“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 “Gender,” in this other meaning, refers to “social or cultural distinctions and differences, rather than biological ones.”
 This is the meaning used for gender when discussing transgender persons and is the meaning used in this article.

 “Gender,” in this other sense, refers to traits—for example, thoughts and behaviors—society expects of a person of a particular sex.
-Some traits might be considered masculine—those expected of the male sex.
+Some traits might be considered masculine—those expected of the male sex by a society.
 Other traits might be considered feminine by society—those expected of the female sex.
 Categories of gender in this sense are typically referred to as male, female, or other description.

 A person’s gender in this other sense usually corresponds to their sex—their thoughts and behaviors corresponding to what society expects of their sex.